gevasiliou/thingit/readme.md

-      --count        Number of registers to read  [number] [default: 1] --regfunction  Modbus function (inputregister/holdingregister)  [string] [default: "inputregister"] --autoread     Interval in milliseconds for autoreading registers  [number] -h, --help         Show help  [boolean]
+      --count        Number of registers to read  [number] [default: 1] --regfunction  Modbus function (inputregister/holdingregister)  [string] [default: "inputregister"] --autoread     Interval in milliseconds for autoreading registers  [number] --runonce      Read the registers once and exit  [boolean] [default: true] --csvfile      Name of the CSV file to store register values  [string] --jsonfile     Name of the JSON file to store register values  [string] -h, --help         Show help  [boolean]

 Missing required arguments: ip, reg
 ```

 Typical usage for "one-shot" register reading:
-node modbustcpmaster.js --ip xx.ddns.net --reg 358
+node modbustcpmaster-2.0.js --ip xx.ddns.net --reg 358

 Combine with --autoread XXX and the server will keep reading registers every XXX mseconds.
+In case --autoread is not provided (or if --runonce is provided) the scripts reads the modbus registers just once and exits.

-Inside modbustcpmaster.js there is a websocket server running ready to serve dynamically html pages.
+Inside script file there is a websocket server running ready to serve dynamically html pages.
-Just open modbustcpmaster.html and the results read from nodejs server will be displayed in your browser.
+This websocket server is started only when --autoread is provided, otherwise (runonce mode) websocket server is not enabled.
+To see the register values in your browser, open fie modbustcpmaster.html (only working in --autoread mode)

+File **modbustcpmaster-1.0.js** in this folder is the early version of this script, missing some features like runonce logic, save to csv/json file.

+#TODO#
+We can expand this server nodejs script and html page by adding some more features like bellow:
+- in html client open and display contents of saved csv/json
+- send the collected modbus register data to another server / client / api (software modbus data sender)
+- make script to work as an answering REST api by providing json responses to the requestor.
+- expand the script to be capable to read settings saved to a setting file i.e using an argument like --settings <settings-file>
+- expand the script to be capable to retrieve modbus registers by more than one host.
+Could be something like --ip (array of hostnames)